-- Expand research on comorbid conditions associated with Down syndrome, including autism Agree, see C.1.
-Note that updating data on the prevalence of comorbid conditions may fall more within other agencies' purviews. - Consider building a system of classification and measurement for the comorbid conditions commonly associated with Down syndrome Agree, see C.1 - Expand research on effective treatments and therapies for various conditions associated with Down syndrome, including behavioral and pharmacologic therapies Agree, see C.1,2, 3, 4 and new Section D. Note that several respondents recommended specific therapies to research; these are encompassed in this broader category. - Review the scientific rationale for use of existing treatments in people with Down syndrome Agree, see C.2 - Test appropriate complementary and alternative medicine treatments in people with Down syndrome Agree, see C.2 - Research on improving cognition in people with Down syndrome should be the major focus of the Research Plan Agree in part, it is a major focus, but given the other health issues in the Down syndrome population, it is not the sole focus, see C.3, 4, 5 - Explore repurposing drugs currently used by people with Alzheimer's disease for people with Down syndrome; support clinical trials of these therapies where appropriate Agree, see C.2, 4, E.8 - Develop additional measures to assess non-verbal communications Agree, see C.6, E.9 - Expand research on language development and educational strategies to help people with Down syndrome learn, and behavioral supports Agree, see C. 7, 8 - Support innovative efforts to increase physical fitness for obesity prevention and cognitive improvement Agree, see C.5, 6, 8
+- Expand research on comorbid conditions associated with Down syndrome, including autism Agreed; revised.
+Note that updating data on the prevalence of comorbid conditions may fall more within other agencies' purviews. - Consider building a system of classification and measurement for the comorbid conditions commonly associated with Down syndrome Agreed; revised - Expand research on effective treatments and therapies for various conditions associated with Down syndrome, including behavioral and pharmacologic therapies Agreed; revised.
+Note that several respondents recommended specific therapies to study; these are encompassed in this broader category. - Review the scientific rationale for use of existing treatments in people with Down syndrome Agreed; revised - Test appropriate complementary and alternative medicine treatments in people with Down syndrome Agreed; revised - Research on improving cognition in people with Down syndrome should be the major focus of the Research Plan Agreed in part; it is a major focus, but given the other health issues in the Down syndrome population, it is not the sole focus

-- NIH should support cross-disciplinary, collaborative research Agree, see C.10 - Develop a website to share research-related information about Down syndrome Agree, see C.11
+- Explore repurposing drugs currently used by people with Alzheimer's disease for people with Down syndrome; support clinical trials of these therapies where appropriate - Agreed; revised - Develop additional measures to assess nonverbal communications Agreed; revised - Expand research on language development and educational strategies to help people with Down syndrome learn, and behavioral supports Agreed; revised - Support innovative efforts to increase physical fitness for obesity prevention and cognitive improvement Agreed; revised - NIH should support cross-disciplinary, collaborative research Agreed; revised - Develop a website to share research-related information about Down syndrome Agreed; revised